sameerank/sf-budget-visualization/README.md

 #### Issues that can be addressed:
 - Incorporate negative cash flow data into diagram
 - Resize container div so that it does not crop out portions of the interior svg
-- Improve resizing so that highly granular data, i.e. the sub-object field, is easier to view
+- Improve resizing so that highly granular data, e.g. the sub-object field, is easier to view
 - Use a tooltip to show additional details when hovering over a node or a link
 - Use [lifecycle methods for D3.js](http://nicolashery.com/integrating-d3js-visualizations-in-a-react-app/)
 - Write [tests](https://facebook.github.io/jest/docs/tutorial-react.html)